ifsnop/mysqldump-php/README.md

 - **no-data**
   - http://dev.mysql.com/doc/refman/5.1/en/mysqldump.html#option_mysqldump_no-data
   - Do not dump data for these tables (array of table names), support regexps, `true` to ignore all tables
+- **reset-auto-increment**
+  - Removes the AUTO_INCREMENT option from the database definition
+  - Useful when used with no-data, so when db is recreated, it will start from 1 instead of using an old value
 - **add-drop-table**
   - http://dev.mysql.com/doc/refman/5.1/en/mysqldump.html#option_mysqldump_add-drop-table
 - **single-transaction**